How to Grow Your Retirement Savings Faster

 Starting at age 50, you’re allowed to make catch-up contributions to your 401(k) plan.
 So if you’re concerned that you might not have enough money to last through your retirement years, here’s your chance to grow your retirement savings more quickly.

 Anyone 50 and older may contribute an additional $5,500 a year to their 401(k), as long as the employer doesn’t have contribution limits.
 (The vast majority of employers don’t.)
-Otherwise, you can open an IRA and contribute up to $6,000 a year.
-These contribution limits apply to 2011 and 2012 and are indexed for inflation.
+Otherwise, you can open an IRA and contribute up to $6,500 a year.
+These amounts apply to 2013 and are indexed for inflation.

 If your mortgage is paid off and your kids are out of college, and you have the money to save, take advantage of this law.